Adhesion Testers for Paints and Coatings

 How do you verify the accuracy of pull-off adhesion testers?

-The PosiTest AT Verifier is ideal for checking the accuracy and operation of adhesion testers and is an important component in fulfilling both ISO and in-house quality control requirements.
-The PosiTest AT Verifier and included documents allow the user to certify the accuracy of PosiTest Adhesion Testers.
+The PosiTest AT Calibrator is ideal for verifying the accuracy and operation of adhesion testers and is an important component in fulfilling both ISO and in-house quality control requirements.
+The PosiTest AT Calibrator and included documents allow the user to certify the accuracy of PosiTest Adhesion Testers.

 What are the methods for testing coating adhesion?